stroggprog/mpd_queue_stats/README.md

 Note there is a line-break, and then the string sends the cursor to the middle of the line and then adds an offset of 50 pixels before outputting the percent.
 This is what I needed for my conky setup.
 If your needs differ, adjust the output string to suit you.
 My .conkymusic file sets the window to 280 pixels wide.

 ## Building
 If you are unfamiliar with Rust, the folder `mpd_queue_stats` is the root of the crate.
 A crate describes a project and its dependencies.
-The actual code is located in the `mpd_queue_stats/src' folder, and is named `mpd_queue_stats.rs'.
+The actual code is located in the `mpd_queue_stats/src` folder, and is named `mpd_queue_stats.rs`.
 In this file is a constant which needs changing if your MPD is not running on the same machine as your instance of Conky, or uses a different port.
 The line looks like this:
 ```
 const HOST: &str = "localhost:6600";
 ```